-Are you forming a new LLC, but going it alone with the DIY route is unappealing to you?
+Are you forming a new limited liability company (LLC), but going it alone with the DIY route is unappealing to you?

 With this Incorporate.com vs LegalZoom comparison, you’ll find the information you need laid out in a convenient manner.
 By reviewing their commonalities and differences, we hope this helps make your decision a bit easier.

 With Incorporate.com and LegalZoom, we’re talking about two of the most popular LLC formation service providers available.
 They’re both quality companies that are easy to recommend, in our opinion.
 Still, LegalZoom has a couple of advantages that make them our preferred pick and the better alternative.

 First off, LegalZoom has a level of brand power and customer volume that’s unrivaled in this industry.
 Additionally, their extended customer support hours can come in really handy.

 Would you like some more info before making your decision?
 Read on as we break down the major factors that set these two companies apart.

 While Incorporate.com and LegalZoom both have plenty of positives, neither of them are among our absolute favorite companies in this industry.

 In general, we prefer to use a service like ZenBusiness, IncFile, or Northwest Registered Agent.
 They include a full year of registered agent service with all of their LLC formation packages and a lot of other solid features.
 Plus, they have fabulous customer feedback reputations, with hundreds of positive reviews all over the web.